akashacms/stacked-directories/guide/documents/configuration.html.md

 # bookHomeURL: 'toc.html'
 ---

-The `@akashacms/stacked-dirs` package is currently available through its Github project, but will be added to _npm_ in the due course of time.
-At the moment that means installation into an _npm_ project is:
+The `@akashacms/stacked-dirs` package is available through _npm_.
+That means installation into an _npm_ project is:

 ```
 $ npm init -y
 ... set up the project
-$ npm install akashacms/stacked-directories --save
+$ npm install @akashacms/stacked-dirs --save
 ... more project setup
 ```